 On the Importance of Design

 The meaning of the word Design in the way I write about in this article is the process of shaping products.
-When originally thought of almost 100 years ago, it had the purpose of adding qualities to already well crafted and produced products.
+When thought of initially almost 100 years ago, it had the purpose of adding qualities to already well crafted and produced products.
 It was the time when responsible craftsmen and artisans were in charge of those matters.
-A code of ethics, tradition, pride and a deep respect for the user and our planet caused many products to become heirlooms, and they can be admired today in museums of modern art.
+A code of ethics, tradition, pride and deep respect for the user and our planet caused many products to become heirlooms, and they can be admired today in museums of modern art.
 This came at a price.